una-auxme/paf/doc/perception/Lanedetection_node.md

 # Overview of the Lanedetection Node

 This Document gives a briev overview over the Lanedetection Node.
-The Lanedetection Node is responsible for detecting the Lane markings and dirveable Area in a given Image and publish the results.
+The Lanedetection Node is responsible for detecting the Lane markings and driveable Area in a given Image and publish the results.

 ---